dimitrisgavalas/algorithmicsProjectUniovi/README.md

 ALGORITHMICS | ALGORITMIA

-This repository contains the exercises developed for Algorithmics' course at Universidad de Oviedo during January-May 2022
+Repository for the Algorithmics course at the School of Computer Engineering of the University of Oviedo during January-May 2022